PentHertz/rfswift-doc-v2/content/docs/guide/running-rf-swift.md

                 RF toolbox for HAMs and professionals

-[+] You are running version: 0.5.2 (Up to date) rfswift is a super fancy CLI (kidding)

-One can use stringer to modify or inspect strings straight from the terminal
+rfswift is THE toolbox for any HAM & radiocommunications and hardware professionals

 Usage:
   rfswift [flags]
   rfswift [command]

 Available Commands:
-  bindings    Manage bindings
-  commit      Commit a container completion  Generate the autocompletion script for the specified shell delete      Delete an rfswift images
+  bindings    Manage devices and volumes bindings commit      Commit a container completion  Generate the autocompletion script for the specified shell delete      Delete an rfswift images